mozilla-extensions/ipp-addon-activator/README.md

   }
   ```

 Notes: the notification is informational only (no action buttons).
-Users can dismiss it; it will reappear when conditions are met.
+Once shown for a given base domain, it won’t be shown again for that domain unless suppression is reset (see below).

+### Reset suppression (tests/QA)

+- Clear the pref `extensions.ippactivator.notifiedDomains` (remove the user value) to reset per-domain suppression.
+- From tests using the browser helper, call `clearNotifiedDomains()` defined in `browser/head.js`.

 ## License